ijdoe/camsur-bmad/memory-bank/activeContext.md

 With the foundational component library in place, the next phase of work will involve:

-1.  **Design QA in Storybook:** A thorough review of the implemented components in Storybook to ensure they perfectly match the UX specifications.
+1.  **Design QA in Storybook:** A thorough review of the implemented components in Storybook to ensure they perfectly match the UX specifications. **(Completed)**
+    *   Storybook has been installed, configured, and populated with stories for all core UI components.
+The environment is now ready for a full design review.
-2.  **Resume Feature Development:** Continue with the implementation of the remaining application features, leveraging the new, robust component library to ensure a high-quality and consistent user experience.
+2.  **Resume Feature Development:** Continue with the implementation of the remaining application features, leveraging the new, robust component library to ensure a high-quality and consistent user experience. **(In Progress)**
+    *   Implemented the core dashboard layout and integrated all major UI components.
+    *   Created a data fetching layer with `react-query` to populate the dashboard with real-time data.
+    *   Established mock API endpoints to provide data during development.
 - **Dropdown Component Fix:** Fixed a bug where the dropdown component had a transparent background, making it difficult to read.
 The issue was resolved by applying a standard Tailwind CSS background color directly to the component, which ensures it displays correctly in both light and dark modes.
+- **InsightCard Text Overflow Fix:** Resolved a UI bug in the `InsightCard` component where text would overflow its container when displayed in a grid view.
+The fix involved adjusting the flexbox properties of the card's internal layout to ensure proper text truncation.
+- **UI Polish Pass:** Conducted a UI polish pass to prepare for client demos.
+This included resizing icons in the main navigation for consistency and adding visual separators in the main dashboard for better layout clarity.
+- **Interactive Map Integration:** Completed the integration of the interactive map component.
+This involved refactoring the `MapComponent` to use dynamic data, unifying data types across all map-related components (`DashboardContainer`, `InteractiveMapContainer`, `MapComponent`) to ensure type safety, and wiring up the click handlers for interactive info panels.
+- **Insight Detail Panel Fixes:** Resolved two UI issues in the `InsightDetailPanel`.
+First, corrected a dark mode visibility bug where the insight title was unreadable by applying the correct text color.
+Second, restored the missing sample evidence data by updating the mock API endpoint, ensuring the component displays data correctly for demos.
+- **Mock Recommendations Added:** Added mock recommendation data to the insights API endpoint to populate the "Recommendations" tab in the Insight Detail Panel, ensuring all tabs have sample data for demos.
+- **Restored Mock Evidence for Insight #2:** Added mock evidence data for Insight #2 to the insights API endpoint, ensuring that all insights have complete sample data for demos.

 ## 4. Important Patterns & Preferences